miguelpinto-98/Steeleye_Assessment_Test/README.md

 * Function aws_s3_bucket, is relative to exercise 5;

-* About exercise 6, even though it was optional, I tried to do it but in the end I couldn't solve it .
-My main problem was getting the csv with the lambda function, since I couldn't search it in my local files, I tried different methods but unfortunatelly none of them worked.
+* About exercise 6, even though it was optional, I tried to do it but in the end I couldn't solve it.
+My main problem was getting the csv with the lambda function, since I couldn't search it in my local files.
+I tried different methods but unfortunatelly none of them worked.
 It was my first time working with Amazon Web Services (AWS).